akoskm/akoskm.github.io/_posts/2016-09-19-browserify-production-boilerplate.md

 ### Debugging separate files

-This was pretty easy to solve thanks to the built-in flag of [browserify](https://github.com/substack/node-browserify#usage).
+This was failry easy, thanks to the built-in flag of [browserify](https://github.com/substack/node-browserify#usage).
 A quick googling might suggest that you could do it through minifyify.
-But the source maps won't behave as you would expect and it hardly can be simpler than:
+But the source maps won't behave as you would expect and what could be easier than:

 <pre>
  --debug -d  Enable source maps that allow you to debug your files